An Axiom System for Feedback Centralities: Preliminaries

 As an example, consider a surfer on the World Wide Web.
 Node weights correspond to the probability that the surfer starts surfing from a specific page and weights of edges represent the number of links from one page to another.
 A link is chosen by the surfer uniformly at random which means the process is distributed.
 Finally, parameter $a$ is the probability that the surfer stops surfing altogether.
 In result, the ``entity'' is the probability that the surfer visits a specific page at some time.

 Consider the distributed process with parameter $a$.
 The amount of entity in node $v$ at time $t$ equals:

 Now, if $a < 1$, PageRank is the total amount of entity in node $v$ through the whole process:

 We know that this sum converges, because $a < 1$.
 Now, if $a=1$, the sum does not converge, as the amount of entity in the network does not change over time.
 In such a case we can look at the average amount of entity in node $v$.
-In this way we get the definition of Katz prestige:
+In this way we get the definition of Seeley index:

-Hence, Katz prestige is the stationary distribution of the process multiplied by the sum of node weights.
+Hence, Seeley index is the stationary distribution of the process multiplied by the sum of node weights.

 Let us turn our attention to the parallel process with parameter $a$.
 The amount of entity in node $v$ at time $t$ equals:

 Now, if $a < 1/\lambda$, Katz centrality is the total amount of entity in node $v$ through the whole process: